Non-Insured Health Benefits: Drug benefit list

 - benefits which have a quantity or frequency limit.
 A maximum quantity of drug is allowed within a specified period of time.
 No prior approval is required for the recipient to obtain the allowable quantity of drug within the specified period.
 An example of a category of drugs with a quantity and frequency limit is smoking cessation products.
 Recipients are eligible to receive up to 3 treatment courses of nicotine replacement therapy (NRT) within a 12-month period with quantity limits, which include 2 courses of NRT patches and one course of NRT products used PRN (such as, gums, lozenges, inhalers)

 - limited use benefits which require prior approval (using the limited use drugs request form).
-Limited use benefits and the criteria for their coverage are identified in the drug benefit list and also in.
-The criteria are also listed on the forms faxed to prescribers for completion
+Limited use benefits and the criteria for their coverage are identified in the drug benefit list and also in Appendix A. The criteria are also listed on the forms faxed to prescribers for completion

 Exception drugs are drug products which are not listed in the drug benefit list.
 These drug products may be approved in special circumstances upon receipt of a completed exception drugs request form from the attending licensed practitioner: